jakubiszon/table2json/README.md

 ```
 npm install --save https://github.com/jakubiszon/table2json
 ```
+Requiring the package `require( 'table2json' )` will return a function.
+The function can be used to create a database interface object.

-Then you can require it and use in your program.
-There are just 2 functions reading data: `listTables` and `defineTable`.
+The db-interface object expose just 2 functions reading data: `listTables` and `defineTable`.
 There also are `open` and `close` methods to manage tge connection.

 Example usage:
 ```js